yuhangear/kaldi-android/ReadMe.md

 There are a few things to note:

 - put "words.txt" here ：vosk-android-demo-master\models\src\main\assets\model-en-us\graph

 - "splice_opts" in ivector should be renamed as "splice.conf"

 - if "HCLG.fst" is too big to put it in phone , we can use "HCLr. fst" and "Ge.fst" instead.
   - we can use "utils/mkgraph_lookahead.sh" to generate the files:
   - eg: utils/mkgraph_lookahead.sh  $lang_path $tdnnf_path
   - if the script is running, we need to run the kaldl/tools/extras/install_opengrm.sh  installation time if an error, We need to put kaldl/tools/openfst - 1.7.2 soft connection to kaldl/tools/extras/openfst

+- If the error  "Dimension mismatch: source features have dimension 91 and LDA #cols is 281" occurs.we should modify mfcc.conf

+  - --num-mel-bins=40     # similar to Google's setup.

+    --num-ceps=40     # there is no dimensionality reduction.

+    --low-freq=40    # low cutoff frequency for mel bins

+    --high-freq=-200 # high cutoff frequently,relative to Nyquist of 8000 (=3800)

 3. Import the Vosk-Android-Demo project in Android Studio